-- 1. Understand the fundamentals of the Cloud Computing and strategies in the New Economy. - 2.
+- 1. Acquaint students with a fundamental understanding of the Cloud Computing and strategies in the new economy. - 2.
 Provide a fundamental understanding of different types of cloud computing applications. - 3.
 Provide insights to implement virtualization techniques. - 4.
 Understand the design of cloud and its architecture. - 5.
 Outlines the categories and multimedia in Cloud Computing.

-Principles of Parallel and Distributed Computing, Introduction to cloud computing, Cloud computing Architecture, cloud concepts and technologies, cloud services and platforms, Cloud models, cloud as a service, cloud solutions, cloud offerings, introduction to Hadoop and Mapreduce.
+Principles of Parallel and Distributed Computing: Introduction to cloud computing, Cloud computing Architecture.

+Cloud services and platforms.
+Cloud models, cloud as a service, cloud solutions, cloud offerings, introduction to Hadoop and Mapreduce.

-Cloud Platforms in the Industry, Understanding Scientific Applications for Cloud Environments, cloud applications.
+Cloud Platforms in the Industry: Understanding Scientific Applications for Cloud Environments.

-Healthcare and education, Scientific Applications, Business and Consumer Applications.
+Cloud applications, Healthcare and education, Scientific Applications, Business and Consumer Applications.